-25x50mm tabs were applied on both TS and TP samples in order to strain the middle cross section as shown on Figure 3.
-The samples had then been tested at 2mm/min with strain being recorded with lasers.
+25mm×50mm tabs were adhered on both TS and TP samples in order to strain the middle section of the samples only, as shown in Figure 3.
+The samples then were tested at 2mm/min with strain being recorded with laser extensometer.